 The Programme and Duration:

 1. Master of Laws (L.L.M) Degree Programme is being offered by Centre for P.G.
 Studies & Research in Law at Shri Dharmasthala Manjunatheshwara Law College, Mangalore.
-The specialisation offered by the college is “Corporate and Commercial Law”.
+The specialisation offered by the college is “Business and trade Law”.

 2. LL.M Degree course shall be of Two years duration spread over foursemesters.